Shinechaote/irobman-project/docs/Task-information.md

    You can decide to use whichever techniques to solve the task, you can use either a `global planner` and a `local planner` combination, or you can directly use the sampling-based MPC to avoid static and dynamic obstacles.

+ Note: We have only shown one of the many possible pathways to solve the task.
+Feel free to explore and experiment with different approaches.
 # Final Words:
  We hope you have fun and explore robotics more deeply through this project.